Sinampalukang Manok (Stewed Chicken with Tamarind)

 - 4 pcs long hot chili peppers for flavoring

-- 2-3 cup finely chopped young sampaloc or tamarind leaves
+- 2 to 3 cup finely chopped young sampaloc or tamarind leaves

 - patis to taste